Skip to main content

 Staff should adopt best practice, as detailed in the E-Learning and illustrated in the self-assessment form (appendix B) when using DSE.
 They should make full and correct use of any additional DSE support equipment provided by the trust and report any health conditions they consider they have developed through their use of DSE to their line manager as soon as practicable.

-Where staff use hot desks, they should adapt the workstation so that it meets the DSE requirements and is setup so that it meets their individual requirements.
+Where staff use hot desks, they should adapt the workstation so that it meets the DSE requirements and is set up so that it meets their individual requirements.
 Homeworkers should also set up their workstation in line with guidance provided in this policy and complete a homeworking risk assessment.

-Every employee who uses DSE, including those with a disability or special needs, should complete the trust on-line DSE training and self-assessment or, in exceptional circumstances where the on-line DSE training cannot be accessed, using the pro-forma in appendix B and forward to their line manager.
+Every employee who uses DSE, including those with a disability or special needs, should complete the trust on-line DSE training and self-assessment or, in exceptional circumstances where the on-line DSE training cannot be accessed, using the pro forma in appendix B and forward to their line manager.

 5 Procedure or implementation